 We spend two days in the Teardrop room with my parents.

 The staff were absolutely amazing, they were very empathetic and never made me feel like anything was too much trouble.
 I spent time holding, talking to and dancing with Raymond.
 We also did a lot of things to make memories, photos, footprints etc. Daisy was very brave and helped with making of the footprints even when I couldn’t touch his feet.
 We had visitors and a professional photographer, five of my female friends came to meet him.
 We decorated his little cold cot with floral lights.
 The funeral director came to collect him from me and I got to say goodbye to my little boy.

-If you want to talk about your experiences or need support for miscarriage or at a stillbirth please feel free to contact me.
+If you want to talk about your experiences or you need support for a stillbirth or miscarriage please contact me.

 For further support for miscarriage, stillbirth and neonatal death, The Miscarriage Association, SANDS and Towards Tomorrow Together all provide support.
 From speaking to women and families locally, I have also had recommended the counselling services at The Beresford Centre in Newport and The Junction in Cardiff, both of whom I am told women feel have saved their lives following the death of their baby.
 Remember My Baby can help find an experienced photographer and Cherished Gowns provide beautiful clothing made from Wedding Dresses.

 Samantha Gadsden walks with women on their life’s journeys.
 She is an experienced Doula, based close to Cardiff in South Wales, mother to 4 children and wife to Eddie, more information can be found on her facebook page, Samantha Gadsden Doula and her website, Caerphilly Doula.

 If you are interested in writing a guest blog or sharing a life or birth story please feel free to contact her HERE.